WSOX

-WSOX (96.1 FM, "96.1 SOX") is a commercial radio station licensed to serve Red Lion, Pennsylvania.
-The station is owned by Cumulus Media through licensee Radio License Holding SRC, LLC and broadcasts a classic hits format.
+WSOX (96.1 MHz, 96-1 SOX) is a commercial radio station licensed to serve Red Lion, Pennsylvania.
+The station is owned by Cumulus Media through licensee Radio License Holding SRC, LLC and broadcasts a classic hits radio format.
 The station's service contour includes the metro areas of York, Harrisburg, Lebanon, Gettysburg and Lancaster, Pennsylvania, as well as the northern suburbs of Baltimore, Maryland.
 Its broadcast tower is located near Red Lion at.

 WSOX uses HD Radio, and simulcasts the talk radio programming of sister station WSBA on its HD2 subchannel.
 The HOPE FM branded Christian radio programming is broadcast on the station's HD3 subchannel, which is simulcast on three FM translators.

 History

 The Federal Communications Commission granted John M. Norris a construction permit for the station on July 22, 1959, with the WGCB-FM call sign.
 The station was granted its first license on August 1, 1960.
-WGCB-FM aired a christian radio format.
+WGCB-FM aired a Christian radio format.

 The station's license was voluntarily assigned to Red Lion Broadcasting Company, Inc., effective May 23, 1963.

 In 1969, Red Lion Broadcasting lost a landmark First Amendment case (Red Lion Broadcasting Co. v.
 FCC), after the station refused to grant free on-air time for a journalist to rebutt the claims made against him by an on-air evangelist.

 In August 1997, the station's license was transferred from Thomas H. Moffit Sr. to Pioneer Broadcasting Corporation, followed by a call sign change to WTHM-FM on December 5, 1997.
 On July 1, 1998, the call sign was changed to WSOX.
 In March 2003, the license was transferred from Pioneer Broadcasting Corporation to Lancaster-York Broadcasting, LLC (owned by Brill Media) and four months later, in July 2003, the license was transferred from Lancaster-York Broadcasting, LLC to Susquehanna License, LLC, which was owned by Susquehanna Radio Corporation.

 On October 31, 2005, Cumulus Media announced the creation of a new private partnership, Cumulus Media Partners, LLC, formed with Bain Capital, The Blackstone Group and Thomas H. Lee Partners, to purchase Susquehanna Radio Corporation for approximately $1.2 billion.
 The purchase was completed on May 5, 2006, at which time the license for WSOX was transferred to Radio License Holding SRC, LLC., a licensee of Cumulus Media Partners Susquehanna Corporation.